Jal Shah

 Jal Shah (जल शाह) is a Nepali actress.
 She started her film career with Avatar (1996) when she was 13 years old.
 She was one of the top actress in Nepali movies from 90s to mid 2000s She went on to act in more than three dozen films.
-Her last film was Krodh (2006).
+Her last film to date was Krodh (2006).

 As of 2018, she was married to Sharad Kumar Rimal and had one daughter.
 They were living in the United States.

 Writer Prema Shah was her mother.

+Planned return to acting

+In 2025, Shah visited Nepal to support Shiksha Foundation, a charitable organisation established by her daughter Kalash to assist students at schools in Kavre district.
+During a public event in Kathmandu, she said she intended to return to film acting once Kalash completed her university studies, stating that her capacity to act had not diminished during her time away from the industry and that she would return to the screen when the time was right.